-- 1. In some cases, the use of competitive procurement processes is not practicable due to unforeseen circumstances, unreasonable costs, emergency, difficulty in locating vendors even after extensive searches, or where time constraints occur that are due to circumstances beyond reasonable control. - 2.
+- 1. In some cases, the use of competitive procurement processes is either not practicable, advantageous, or in the College's best interest due to unforeseen circumstances, unreasonable costs, difficulty in locating vendors even after extensive searches, or where time constraints occur that are due to circumstances beyond reasonable control. - 2.
 All practical measures will be taken to encourage competition when possible. - 3.
-The chief fiscal officer or designee will report to the Local Contract Review Board the reason(s) that competitive procurement processes were deemed to be impracticable and what steps, where possible, were taken to encourage competition if the acquisition meets or exceeds the Intermediate Procurement threshold as defined inCCR.331, "Public Contracts Under Certain Dollar Amounts;" a copy of the waiver shall be placed on file in the Purchasing office or other designated official location.
+The chief fiscal officer or designee will report to the Local Contract Review Board the reason(s) that competitive procurement processes were deemed to be impracticable and what steps, where possible, were taken to encourage competition if the acquisition exceeds \$150,000.
+A copy of the waiver shall be placed on file in the Purchasing office or other designated official location.

-It is unlikely that this exemption from competitive procurement processes will encourage favoritism in the awarding of public contracts or substantially diminish competition for such contracts as required by ORS 279B.085(3)(a), since it would be an Exception, and would be due to extenuating circumstances.
+It is unlikely that this exemption from competitive procurement processes will encourage favoritism in the awarding of public contracts or substantially diminish competition, and it is reasonably expected to result in substantial cost savings to the College or to the public (ORS 279B.085(4)), since it would be an Exception, and would be due to extenuating circumstances.
 Additionally, this Special Procurement will substantially promote the public interest in a manner that could not practicably be realized by complying with requirements that are applicable under ORS 279B.055, 279B.060, 279B.065, or 279B.070 or under any rules adopted thereunder.
 (Stat.
 Auth.: ORS 279B.075 and 279B.085, Sole-Source Procurements and Special Procurements, respectively.)